ankitects/faqs/src/emails-not-being-received.md

 Some email providers (typically school or business email) outsource spam checking to external companies.
-Some of these external companies can be heavy-handed when fighting spam, and collateral damage unfortunately happens - innocent parties such as AnkiWeb can end up get blocked when a different customer on the same network has sent inappropriate mail.
+Some of these external companies can be heavy-handed when fighting spam, and collateral damage unfortunately happens - innocent parties such as AnkiWeb can end up getting blocked when a different customer on the same network has sent inappropriate mail.

 If you have access to an email address at another provider, the fastest solution